-The college experience can be one of challenge and change both traditional students and nontraditional students.
+The college experience can be one of challenge and change for both traditional and nontraditional students.
 The Counseling Center, located on the second floor of the Casino, offers a wide variety of services that are free of charge to students.
-The Counseling Center provides individual and group therapy on a confidential basis.
-The Counseling Center also offers workshops on stress management, test anxiety, and procrastination.
-In addition, the Counseling Center offers screenings for depression and anxiety.
-All services offered by the Counseling Center are geared toward facilitating adjustment and personal growth in an effort to enrich the students' college experience and to encourage persistence in their academic endeavors.
+These services are geared toward facilitating adjustment and personal growth in an effort to enrich the students' college experience and to encourage persistence in their academic endeavors.
+The Counseling Center provides confidential individual and group therapy, offers workshops focused on stress management, test anxiety, and procrastination and performs screenings for depression and anxiety.
 The Counseling Center is accredited by the International Association of Counseling Services, Inc.